-Each lecture is $10, or you can attend the entire four-lecture series for $30.
+Each course is $10, or you can register for all four lectures for only $30.
 Payment must accompany registration.
-Make checks payable to the Friday Center for Continuing Education.
-Present student ID for free admission.
-Students should preregister by phone at 919-962-2643 or email email@example.com.
+Make checks payable to the Friday Center.

 There are four ways to register: